klembot/chapbook/guide/customization/fonts-and-colors.md

 Helvetica/Arial/sans-serif 14
 ```

-Many people viewing your story using a Windows computer won't have Helvetica available, but they almost certainly will have Arial, Microsoft's [Helvetica competitor](helvetica-vs-arial), and if for some reason they have neither, the story will use whatever sans serif font is available.
+Many people viewing your story using a Windows computer won't have Helvetica available, but they almost certainly will have Arial, Microsoft's [Helvetica competitor][helvetica-vs-arial], and if for some reason they have neither, the story will use whatever sans serif font is available.

 When specifying typefaces that have spaces in their name, you don't need to do anything special: